 4.)
 Remove the vanilla pods.....

-5.) .... and slowly whisk the cooled cream mix into the eggs using a hand balloon whisk.
+5.) .... and slowly whisk the cooled cream mixture into the eggs using a hand balloon whisk.

-Now pour it back into your pan.
+Now pour your sugar free ice cream mix back into your pan.
 Keep the heat on low and stir regularly for about 8 -10 minutes until it thickens.
 Do not boil!!!

 At the first sign of bubbles, remove from the heat.
 Pour into a bowl, cover with cling film and allow to cool for about an hour at room temperature.

 Transfer to the fridge and chill for at least 2 hours (or overnight).

 6.)
 Churn as per the manufacturer’s instructions on your ice cream maker.
 Mine took about 20 minutes.